expressjs/expressjs.com/en/starter/basic-routing.md

 ---
 layout: page
-title: Express basic routing
+title: Building a Node.js Express Server: Basic Routing
 menu: starter
 lang: en
 redirect_from: "/starter/basic-routing.html"
 ---

-# Basic routing
+# Basic Routing with Express: A Step-by-Step Guide

+Welcome to the world of building web servers with Node.js and Express!
+In this guide, we'll explore the fundamentals of routing in Express, which is crucial for handling client requests effectively.

+Understanding Routing
-_Routing_ refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).

-Each route can have one or more handler functions, which are executed when the route is matched.
+Routing in Express determines how your application responds to specific client requests to different endpoints.
+Each route consists of a URI (or path) and an HTTP request method (such as GET, POST, etc.).
+When a route matches a client request, one or more handler functions are executed.

-Route definition takes the following structure:
+Let's break down the structure of a route definition:

 ```js
 app.METHOD(PATH, HANDLER)
 ```

-Where:
+Here's what each component represents:

-- `app` is an instance of `express`.
+- app: An instance of the Express application.
-- `METHOD` is an [HTTP request method](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods), in lowercase.
+- METHOD: An HTTP request method, specified in lowercase.
-- `PATH` is a path on the server.
+- PATH: The path on the server.
-- `HANDLER` is the function executed when the route is matched.
+- HANDLER: The function executed when the route is matched.

 <div class="doc-box doc-notice" markdown="1">
-This tutorial assumes that an instance of `express` named `app` is created and the server is running.
-If you are not familiar with creating an app and starting it, see the [Hello world example](/{{ page.lang }}/starter/hello-world.html).
+Assuming you have already created an instance of `express` named `app` and your server is up and running.
+If you need help with setting up your Express application, check out the [Hello World example](/{{ page.lang }}/starter/hello-world.html).
 </div>

+## Examples of Basic Routes

-The following examples illustrate defining simple routes.
+Now, let's dive into some examples of defining simple routes:

-Respond with `Hello World!` on the homepage:
+Respond with `'Hello World!'` on the Homepage:

 ```js
 app.get('/', (req, res) => {